Little Nightmares: Legacy

-Follow-up
+Follow-ups

-In regards to a prequel, Tarsier Studios stated that they had many ideas on things they still like to explore.
+In regards to a sequel, Tarsier Studios stated that they had many ideas on things they still like to explore.
 At Gamescom 2019, Little Nightmares II was announced for a 2020 release.
 It features a new player character known as Mono, with Six returning as a computer-controlled character, and its story precedes the events of Little Nightmares.
-The prequel was released on February 11, 2021.
+The game was released on February 11, 2021.

-Even though Tarsier Studios has previously claimed that Little Nightmares II will be the last game in the series, Bandai Namco Entertainment have expressed interest for continuing the series in some form, as they consider Little Nightmare to be a "Headline IP".
+Even though Tarsier Studios has previously claimed that Little Nightmares II will be the last game in the series, Bandai Namco Entertainment has expressed interest in continuing the series in some form, as they consider Little Nightmares to be a "headline IP".
+In August 2023, Little Nightmares III, now developed by Supermassive Games, was announced at Gamescom.
+Initially set for a 2024 release, it was later delayed to 2025.
+Six episodes of a tie-in fictional podcast series, titled "The Sounds of Nightmares", was released on Bandai Namco Europe's YouTube channel.

+In September 2022, Bandai Namco partnered with Playdigious to port the game to iOS and Android in winter.
+The versions were released on December 13, 2023.

 Phone application

-A mobile app titled Very Little Nightmares was announced in April 2019 and was released in May 2019 on iOS.
+A mobile app titled Very Little Nightmares was announced in April 2019 and was released in May 2019 on iOS by Alike Studio and Bandai Namco.
 The story acts as a prequel to Little Nightmares and Little Nightmares II.

 Television series

-In 2017, Dmitri M. Johnson and Stephan Bugaj of DJ2 Entertainment announced that they will be producing a television adaptation of Little Nightmares.
+In 2017, Dmitri M. Johnson and Stephan Bugaj of DJ2 Entertainment announced that they would be producing a television adaptation of Little Nightmares.
 The series will also involve Anthony and Joe Russo and the pilot will be directed by Henry Selick.

+In June 2025, a stop-motion project was teased, being developed in collaboration with the studio Taller del Chucho.

-Comic books
+Novels & Comic books

-Little Nightmares had a four issue tie-in comic, written by John Shackleford and penciled by Aaron Alexovitch, and published by Titan Comics.
-Two issues were released both in hard and digital copies, with the last two being cancelled.
+Little Nightmares had a four-issue tie-in comic, written by John Shackleford and penciled by Aaron Alexovitch, and published by Titan Comics.
+Two issues were released both in physical and digital copies, with the last two being canceled.
 A hardcover graphic novel of the first two issues was released at the end of October 2017.
+A new horror comic series, Little Nightmares: Descent to Nowhere, is set to launch in monthly issues, starting in October 2025, and ending in January 2026.
+The series will delve deeper into the universe of Little Nightmares.

+In June 2025, a novel titled Little Nightmares: The Lonely Ones was announced, young adult horror novel written by E.C.
+Myers and published by Scholastic, which will be out in September 2025.